Skalar/s3_storer/README.md

 # API Usage

-API will always return 200 OK, but errors may occur.
-Reason for this is that we'll start sending data to client right away, to keep connection open and stop Heroku from killing us.
+API will return 200 OK, but errors may occur during requests.
+The reason for this is that we'll start sending data to client right away, to keep connection open and stop Heroku from killing us.
 We will know at a later point in time if some URLs fails or not and the status is serialized in the JSON response.
 It will either be "ok", "error", or "timeout".

+API request sanity validations will return 422 as they happen at the very beginning of each request.

 A request to the API should behave in a transactional manner, meaning that either all given URLs are successfully uploaded, or non will be stored on S3.
 We will try and clean